Application

 • Scanned copy of all degrees obtained (undergraduate, MA, PhD, MD, etc.)

-• One page (single-spaced, 2.54 cm margins, Arial, size 11) statement of interest addressing the following: How do the values, mission, and goals of the Master of Interdisciplinary Medical Sciences align with your future aspirations?
+• One page (single-spaced, 2.54 cm margins, Arial, size 11, 300 word max) statement of interest addressing the following: Tell us why you are interested in this program, and how it relates to your future aspirations.

 • References will only be required during stage 2 of the application process.
 If selected for stage 2, please ensure that you have 2 References readily available; at least one reference should be from an academic source.
 You will be given instructions on where to submit these references if selected for the shortlist.